BraviNoname/Bravi/Bravifanfic/th08/README.md

 Stage 6A :

 As the protagonists go through a corridor in the castle, they meet Noname again, telling them he's accomplishing his mission.
 What was his mission ?
-To make sure he can be known to Gensokyo without being seen as a threat or a gappy to which people make fun of.
+To make sure he can be known to Gensokyo without being seen as a threat.
 To be sure that Noname is a good guy !
 The protagonists ask about what's a gappy.
 He told them to ignore it.
 Thus, the protagonists brought him back to reality by saying he's a pathetic kid who wanted some attention and wants to shine by stealing abilities.
 As this filled Noname with frustration, he told them to remember what that Mushroom said, in this world, the only way any dweller can attack is by using cards imitating powers, and then engaged a fight where he can never lose if he imitates a genius's techniques.
 He fought the protagonists in each place of the castle where the organisation members of that castle met their end.